Towards a Unified View of Parameter-Efficient Transfer Learning: Preliminaries

 \paragraph{LoRA~\citep{hu2021lora}:} LoRA injects trainable low-rank matrices into transformer layers to approximate the weight updates.
 For a pre-trained weight matrix $\mW \in \sR^{d\times k}$, LoRA represents its update with a low-rank decomposition $\mW + \Delta W = \mW + \wdd\wu$, where $\wdd \in \sR^{d\times r}, \wu \in \sR^{r\times k}$ are tunable parameters.
 LoRA applies this update to the query and value projection matrices $(\wq, \wv)$ in the multi-head attention sub-layer, as shown in Figure~\ref{fig:intro-model}.
 For a specific input $\vx$ to the linear projection in multi-head attention, LoRA modifies the projection output $\vh$ as:

-where $s \ge 1$ is a tunable scalar hyperparameter.\footnote{While~\cite{hu2021lora} did not mention this tunable hyperparameter in the preprint at the time of this submission (10/05/2021), their latest code at \url{https://github.com/microsoft/LoRA} tunes this hyperparameter, and we have verified that this has a significant effect on results.}
+where $s \ge 1$ is a tunable scalar hyperparameter.\footnote{The public code of LoRA at \href{https://github.com/microsoft/LoRA}{https://github.com/microsoft/LoRA} uses different $s$ in different datasets, and we have verified the value of $s$ could have a significant effect on the results.}

 \paragraph{Others:} Other parameter-efficient tuning methods include BitFit~\citep{ben2021bitfit}, which only fine-tunes bias vectors in the pre-trained model, and diff-pruning~\citep{guo2020parameter}, which learns a sparse parameter update vector.